kstenerud/concise-text-encoding/cte-specification.md

 ### Numeric Whitespace

-The `_` character may be used as "numeric whitespace" when encoding numeric values.
+The `_` character can be used as "numeric whitespace" when encoding numeric values.

 Rules:

-* Numeric values of any type may contain any amount of whitespace at any point after the first digit and before the last digit.
+* Numeric values of any type can contain any amount of whitespace at any point after the first digit and before the last digit.
 * Special named values `nan`, `snan`, and `inf` must not contain whitespace.

 | Value       | Valid Whitespace     | Invalid Whitespace | Notes                                         |